PriyankaaNigam/AI-Data-Unlocked/California Electricity Consumption/README.md

 **Scale & Carbon Footprint**:

  Over 35 years, California's electricity sector generated 9.25M GWh electricity.
 This translates to an estimated 1,800 megatons (1.8 gigatons) of cumulative CO₂e emissions, which is equivalent to the annual emissions of ~390 million cars.
 Annual emissions peaked around 2007 at ~56 Mt/year and have plateaued at ~55 Mt/year through 2024.
  SCE serves ~79.3K GWh (≈28% of CA), making it a co-leader with PG&E. Therefore, even small percentage improvements at SCE produce outsized statewide carbon and reliability benefits.
-Every 1% efficiency gain at SCE avoids approximately 55 Mt of cumulative emission over 10 years.
+Every 1% efficiency gain at SCE avoids approximately 57000 metric tons CO₂e/year (equivalent to 12,400 cars).

 **Sector Breakdown & Emissions Impact**:

 Commercial + Residential = ~68% of Statewide electricity consumption load AND ~68% of emissions (1,220 Mt cumulative).
 So these sectors are prime targets for EE(Energy Efficiency) retrofits, DR (Demand Response) programs, and building electrification.
-Rising Transportation share: For SCE, trnsportation load rose from 4.3K to 6.4K GWh, consistent with rise in Electic Vehicle adoption signals EV adoption.
-There is an opportunity for managed charging to absorb midday solar and keep incremental load low-carbon
+Rising Transportation share: For SCE, transportation load rose from 4.3K to 6.4K GWh, consistent with rise in Electric Vehicle adoption.
+There is an opportunity for managed charging to absorb midday solar and keep incremental load low-carbon.

 **Overall Trend**: